 The name itself leaves you dreaming of seductive circus talent hanging from ceilings, luring you into their web.
-Even if the theme doesn’t quite align with the image, the Trapeze definitely harbors some beautiful freaks.
+Even if the interior doesn’t quite live up to the name, the Trapeze definitely harbors some beautiful freaks.

 Our first visit to the Trapeze in Atlanta, Georgia was on my favourite night of the year: Halloween.
 Costumes.
 Masks.
 Fantasy.
 Fluorescent Lights.
 Sex.